beefowler/Rotifer_GenerationalBlock/README.md

 Summary: We develop a model of cyclically parthenogenic rotifer populations with a novel formulation of a ``mictic block'' that prevents sexual reproduction by females that are not sufficiently distant, genealogically, from a stem ancestor that was produced sexually.
 We consider the success of strains with different mixis phenotypes in different environments, including consecutive seasons of stochastic length as in Serra et al. 2005.
 We also consider invasion success of different strategies and explore the potential for a stable polymorphism.

-All scripts in this repository were written by BLFS, SVD, and MGN in MatLAB.
+All scripts in this repository were written in MatLAB.

 delay_example.m
     This script generates Figure 2 in the manuscript, demonstrating the difference in egg production between strains with temporal and generational mictic blocks.
 The first two panels arise from single season simulations of two scenarios described in the text, for which we plot egg production over time.
 The third panel allows for consecutive seasons and plots the ratio of the number of eggs in each scenario for each consecutive season.